 The two LIGO (Laser Interferometer Gravitational-wave Observatory) interferometers are similar in principle to the Michelson interferometers used for many laboratory measurements.
+They have been joined by the VIRGO interferometer in Italy.

 Basic design of the LIGO interferometers.
 Credit: LIGO/Shane Larson